-Asset allocation The sub-fund may invest in securities, money market instruments, units in undertakings for the collective investment, deposits, financial derivatives, liquid assets and all other instruments insofar of as permitted by the applicable laws and regulations and consistent with the object as described in in the prospectus under title "Information concerning the sub-fund CSOB Water Responsible Investing".
+The sub-fund may invest in securities, money market instruments, units in undertakings for collective investment, deposits, financial derivatives, liquid assets and all other instruments insofar as permitted by the applicable laws and regulations and consistent with the object as described in the prospectus under title "Information concerning the sub-fund CSOB Water Responsible Investing".

-Within these categories of eligible assets, the sub-fund commits to invest 100% of the assets in "sustainable investments" as defined by art.
+Within these categories of eligible assets, the sub-fund commits to invest at least 85% of the assets in "sustainable investments" as defined by art.
 2.17 SFDR.

 This includes only investments in instruments with an environmental objective that are not aligned with the EU Taxonomy.
-The minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy is thus 100% sub-fund invests temporarily following a planned update of the eligible universe, for which there are no environmental or social guarantees.
+The minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy is thus 85%